johnko/delugefs/README.md

 - though local network peers are auto-discovered, still need to manually add SSH pubkeys to one existing cluster node
 - possibility to manually add external network peer
 - FUSE mounted allow_other
+- Known Issues: read a file from A, make changes on that file from B, read file from A doesn't see changes

 # This Fork's Implemented Changes